zhangyucan/10Hospital/README.md

 ## Notes
 - The model is intended for research and demonstration only; it is *not* a medical diagnostic.
+- **Face Detection**: The system uses `dlib` and `opencv-python` for automatic face detection and cropping:
+  - When available, faces are automatically detected and cropped before prediction
+  - The `shape_predictor_68_face_landmarks.dat` file enables more precise face alignment using 68 facial landmarks
-- Optional preprocessing uses `dlib` and `opencv-python` for face detection.
-When they are unavailable, the full image is used instead.
+  - When dependencies are unavailable or no face is detected, the full image is used instead